netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/tls-certificate-handling-multiple-ingress.md

 All Citrix ADC instances that do not support a FIPS card (including virtual appliances) support the Thales nShield® Connect and SafeNet external HSMs.
 (MPX 9700/10500/12500/15500 appliances do not support an external HSM.)

-> Note
->
+!!! note "Note"
-> FIPS-related options for some of the TLS configuration procedures described in this topic are specific to a FIPS-enabled Citrix ADC appliance.
+    FIPS-related options for some of the TLS configuration procedures described in this topic are specific to a FIPS-enabled Citrix ADC appliance.

 ## TLS Offload